WESTERN USA FAMILY ADVENTURE HOLIDAY

 - Meals: Breakfasts where stated

-- Visit hip and happening Palm Springs with its nature trails and fan palm groves
+- Visit hip & happening Palm Springs with its nature trails and fan palm groves

-- Discover one of the world's most majestic natural wonders at the Grand Canyon
+- Discover one of the world's most majestic natural wonders in the Grand Canyon

 - Enjoy neon lights, dancing fountains and spectacular shows in Las Vegas

-- Feel the heat in Death Valley across shimmering salt flats and slot canyons
+- Feel the heat in Death Valley with shimmering salt flats, ghost towns and slot canyons

 - Hike under towering granite cliffs, gushing waterfalls and wildflower meadows in Yosemite

-- Explore San Francisco and the delights of Pier 39, Union Square, North Beach and Sausalito
+- Experience San Francisco and the delights of Pier 39, Union Square, North Beach and Sausalito

 - Drive the epic coastal Route 1 through Big Sur and Pismo Beach